-The market participant considers it can benefit by selectively recovering the cost when it is the price-setting generator and instead of averaging these costs over all intervals, it opts to recover them only during intervals where it sets the Real-Time-Price for energy.
+The Market Participant considers it can benefit by selectively recovering the cost when it is the price-setting generator and instead of averaging these costs over all intervals, it opts to recover them only during intervals where it sets the Real-Time-Price for energy.
 This increases the average cost to around \$11/MWh if applied only over the typical output when the facility is marginal.

-This has the purpose, or is likely to have the effect, of distorting prices and may constitute a breach market rule 2.16A.3.
+This has the purpose, or is likely to have the effect, of distorting prices and may constitute a breach of market-WEM rR ule 2.16A.3.